1.Overview

 You are encouraged to raise concerns about any issue or suspicion of modern slavery in the Company or in its supply chains at the earliest possible stage.

-If you believe or suspect a breach of this policy has occurred or that it may occur, you must report it to your line manager or report it by following the procedure set out in our Whistleblowing Policy as soon as possible.
+you must report it to your line manager or report it by following the procedure set out in our Whistleblowing Policy as soon as possible.

 In all cases, trust and act on your instinct that something is not quite right.
 It is usually a combination of triggers, an inconsistent story and a pattern of symptoms that may cause you to suspect modern slavery.